cosmos/gaia/RELEASING.md

 Only the following major release series have a stable release status:

-v7 Theta is supported until v8 Rho.
+v7 Theta is supported until v9 Epsilon.
 A fairly strict **bugfix-only** rule applies to pull requests that are requested to be included into a stable point-release.

-v6 Vega is supported until v7 Theta.
+v6 Vega is supported until v8 Rho.
 A fairly strict **bugfix-only** rule applies to pull requests that are requested to be included into a stable point-release.

-v5 Delta is supported until v6 Vega.
+v5 Delta is supported until v7 Theta.
 A fairly strict **bugfix-only** rule applies to pull requests that are requested to be included into a stable point-release.

 # Stable Release Policy